Non-Campus EANESpiration Winners, 2018

 Educational Impact Awards

 Those who display leadership and commitment to the district by making a positive, noticeable and significant impact.

 Ms. Ellen Balthazar

 As if being an EISD School Board Member is not enough, Ms. Balthazar has also stepped up to lead district staff in reviving the Eanes History Center and provide a valuable educational impact to our students.
-Ellen has revitalized the Eanes History Center making it accessible for 2nd graders to participate in a fieldtrip as part of an integrated ELA and social studies unit focused on the history of the Eanes community.
-She has worked selflessly with the 2nd grade teachers on research and relaying countless stories about the early settlers in this area.
+Ellen has revitalized the Eanes History Center making it accessible for 2nd graders to participate in a field trip as part of an integrated ELA and social studies unit focused on the history of the Eanes community.
+She has worked selflessly with the 2nd-grade teachers on research and relaying countless stories about the early settlers in this area.
 She is deeply committed to providing Eanes ISD students "roots" in their community.
 To that end, she also curated and created displays in the "yellow house," the barn area and the Eanes-Marshall House.
-She has actualized a vision to foster connections with the community by organizing an Heritage Day making all sites available to the public this Sunday.
+She has actualized a vision to foster connections with the community by organizing a Heritage Day making all sites available to the public this Sunday.
 Shifting through storage sheds and boxes upon boxes of historical artifacts and memorabilia, Ellen spent hours transforming the Little Yellow House into the Eanes History Center where Eanes ISD students will be guided through fascinating historical facts on their community for many years to come.

 Ms. Lisa Groover